kulics/koral/book-en/namespace.md

 }
 ```
 ## NameSpace Construct
-If there are some attributes, we also need some initialization operations, as well as the use of constructors.
+If there are some attributes, we need some initialization operations, as well as the use of initialization syntax.
-The grammar is consistent with the constructor.

 E.g:
 ```